 Another important chest type to regularly check for beast scraps are the ones next to Brok and Sindri.
 Once you reach the two blacksmith dwarves, these chests will store the items and resources that you missed on your path.
 Sometimes, you might leave a few beast scraps lying around your trail, so these trusty chests will keep them instead for you to loot later.

-What Can We Upgrade With Beast Scraps
+What Can You Upgrade With Beast Scraps

-Now that we’ve discussed where and how we can get beast scraps in God of War Ragnarok, it’s time to move on to its uses.
+Now that I’ve discussed where and how you can get beast scraps in God of War Ragnarok, it’s time to move on to its uses.
 These scraps are often used to upgrade accessories of Atreus or Freya to Tier 1 and Tier 2.
 You can later upgrade those skills to Tier 3 via Beast Bones, another important resource common among beasts.
 It’s important to remember that you can equip up to 3 accessories at a time, so choose your trio wisely according to your preferred playstyle.

 Sonic Aftershock And Sonic Attunement